NYULibraries/nyu-archivesspace-documentation/README.md

-This repository is for archives space documentation
+This repository is for NYU DLTS's work on plugin development and integration for archives space